 Useful information about Ramadan food

-there is two main meals called suhoor and Iftar.
-Suhoor is a healthy meal served before dawn, and iftar is served after sunset.
+there is two main meals in Ramadan the suhoor and Iftar.
+Suhoor is a healthy meal you can eat it before dawn; and iftar is served after sunset.

 God create the holy month of Ramadan for so many great reasons; we can name one of them to maintain your body to avoid health risks.
 Like you know every machine in the world need to stop from working for a while and be maintained.
 What about the human being bodies??…

 Same thing is the human being bodies need a break from working.
 During the holy month of Ramadan most all Muslims (Muslims must be adult, not mentally ill, healthy, able to fast with some exceptions such as elderly Muslims whom are not able to fast, sick Muslims only whom are not able to fast ,travelers from far place to another , pregnant women, women during the period of their menstruation, and women nursing their newborns (but will fast that day or more later on or feed the poor and unfortunate during the suhoor and iftar meals in his/her life time) and young kids whom are not able to fast but all parents just train their kids to fast until they can be able to fast) are required to abstain entirely from food and drink between sunrise to sunset.

 Fasting during the holy month of Ramadan can improve your health, but only if done in proper manner; but if not, it can cause more harm than good.

 The important thing is to have self-control when you see a good spread of Ramadan food around your table.
 And know what kind of food you have to start with first when you break your fasting.

 The key is to remember that Ramadan month is not a month for gathering, eating and drinking only; but it’s a month to reap rewards and benefits, and increase your spiritual connection between you and God.

 Ramadan meals or Ramadan food